jgontrum/spacy-api-docker/README.md

 Once started, make a POST request:

 ```
-curl http://localhost:5000/api -d "text:This is a text that I want to be analyzed." -X POST
+curl http://localhost:5000/api -d "text=This is a text that I want to be analyzed." -X POST
 ```

 You'll receive a JSON in return: